 By the end, you’ll see how brave you really are!

 You can book this 5-hour Guatape River Canyoning Tour for $60 USD.

 Right in town you can rent paddleboards and kayaks.
 You can choose between short-term rentals that are priced hourly or a full-day rental for a flat rate.

-We recommend renting a kayak for a whole day (about 100,000 COP for a double kayak) and packing a lunch and go exploring!
+We recommend renting a kayak for a whole day (about 100,000 COP/$22 USD for a double kayak) and packing a lunch and going exploring!
 Find islands, go for walks, enjoy the peace and quiet and even go for a dip!
-Spending a day out on the water just exploring is easily one of the top things to do in Guatape!
+Spending a day out on the water just exploring is easily one of the top things to do in Guatapé!

-But not only are their juices to die for, but the place is also super cute with a rooftop seating area as well as seats out on the colorful street – highly recommend!
+But not only are their juices so delicious, but the place is also super cute with a rooftop seating area as well as seats out on the colorful street – we highly recommend it!

 18. Walk the Malecon

 In 2019 Guatapé opened its very own Malecon (waterfront boardwalk.)
 Here, you can stroll along the lake and enjoy the views.
 There are also small stands selling juices and food you can snack on along the way.